robert-claypool/robert-claypool.github.io/_posts/2018-12-09-awesome-workflows.md

 craziness and understand at least how the build system converts everything into bundles that make my app.

-One way to stamp out magic is to read official documentation.
+One way to stamp out magic is to read **official documentation**.
 Often it's surprisingly good!

-Another way is to use the terminal for programs designed to be used on the terminal.
+Another way is to **use the terminal** for programs designed to be used on the terminal.
 GUIs are great for very visual tasks, e.g. 3-way merges, but don't use a GUI for all Git tasks just because a few are confusing in the terminal.
 The terminal gives direct access to inputs and outputs of the program itself.
-This leads to powerful composeability: The heart of [The Unix Way](https://dev.to/gypsydave5/the-unix-way-or-why-you-actually-want-to-use-vim-3n8p).
+This leads to powerful **composeability**: The heart of [The Unix Way](https://dev.to/gypsydave5/the-unix-way-or-why-you-actually-want-to-use-vim-3n8p).

 ## Goal: Document Why (And Sometimes How)